divonlan/genozip/docs/dvcf-renaming.rst

 **The --show-rename-tags option**

-The ``--show-rename-tags`` can be used in combination with ``--chain`` or when compressing a DVCF file, to display the list of tags that are to be renamed.
+The ``--show-rename-tags`` can be used in combination with ``--chain`` or when compressing a DVCF file, to display the list of annotations that are to be renamed.